historic-trails/website/docs/sites/fort-marcy.md

 {% include figure.html class="img-right" width="40%" caption="1846 illustration of Fort Marcy and the Loretto Chapel in Santa Fe.
 Digital image © Fray Angélico Chávez History Library
 " src="images/fort-marcy-and-church.jpg" %}

-Fort Marcy was an adobe fortification built by, General, Stephen W. Kearny Army Dring the Mexican American War (1846-1848).
-On August 19, 1846, New Mexico was annexed and Mexican Govener, Juan Bautista Vigil y Alarid peaceful surrendered New Mexico to the United Staes.
-Soon after, United States General, Stephen W. Kearny was sent to occupie Santa Fe and would construct Fort Macry on August 26, 1846 (Purdy, 3).
-General Kearny named the Fort after the U.S. Secretary of War, William L. Marcy.
-Lieutenant William H. Emory and Jeremy F. Gilmer(Prince, 4), the subordinates of General Kearly, determained that the best place for the fort to be built was ontop of a larg hill that over looked Santa Fe and that was just 600 yards north from the Santa Fe Plaza (Purdy, 3).This was Ideal for General Kearly as he needed to both secure the U.S. possession of New Mexico and to guard against an uprising from the people.
-Lieutenant William H. Emory stating that the possition on top of the hill was "the only point which commands the entire town and which itself is comanded by no other" (Prince, 4).
+Fort Marcy was an adobe fortification built by, General, [Stephen W. Kearny](https://en.wikipedia.org/wiki/Stephen_W._Kearny) Army Dring the [Mexican American War](https://en.wikipedia.org/wiki/Mexican%E2%80%93American_War) (1846-1848).
+On August 19, 1846, New Mexico was annexed and Mexican Govener, [Juan Bautista Vigil y Alarid](https://en.wikipedia.org/wiki/Juan_Bautista_Vigil_y_Alarid) peaceful surrendered New Mexico to the United Staes.
+Soon after, United States General, Stephen W. Kearny was sent to occupie Santa Fe and would construct Fort Macry on August 26, 1846 ([^1]: Purdy, 3).
+General Kearny named the Fort after the U.S. Secretary of War, [William L. Marcy](https://en.wikipedia.org/wiki/William_L._Marcy).
+Lieutenant William H. Emory and Jeremy F. Gilmer, the subordinates of General Kearly at the time, determained that the best place for the fort to be built was ontop of a larg hill that over looked Santa Fe and that was just 600 yards north from the Santa Fe Plaza ([^2]: Purdy, 3).This was Ideal for General Kearly as he needed to both secure the U.S. possession of New Mexico and to guard against an uprising from the people.
+Lieutenant William H. Emory stating that the possition on top of the hill was "the only point which commands the entire town and which itself is comanded by no other" ([^3]: Bradford, 4).

+Fort Marcy would play its role in guarding American rule over the newly acqured land as in, January 19, 1847, Colonel Sterling Price, the commander of Fort Marcy at the time would recive word that [Charles Bent](https://en.wikipedia.org/wiki/Charles_Bent), the Governor of New Mexico had been killed in the [Taos Revolt](https://en.wikipedia.org/wiki/Taos_Revolt).
+In response to this Colonel Price had sent the 1st Dragoons (mounted infantry) from fort Marcy to quell the rebelion and was sucsessful in doing so ([^4]: Matthew, 22).
 ***
 ## An American symbole

 {% include figure.html class="img-right" width="40%" caption="1880 picture of Santa Fe from the perspective of Fort Marcy.
 This picture showing how Fort Marcy was seen as a symbole of American rule.
 " src="images/from-marcy.jpg" %}

-General Kearly wrote a 1846 report to the Adjutant General of the Army at Washington staing that:  "A large number of the troops are daily employed under the direction of Lieutenant Gilmer of the Engineers in erecting a fort for the defense and protection of the city, and as this is the capital of the Territory, a new acquisition to the United States, the fort will be an important and permanent one, and I have this day named it Port Marcy, and now ask for a confirmation of it."
-General Kearly and Lieutenant Emory's statments illustrates the main importance of this fortification, that Fort Marcy at the time of the Mexican American War was the key to the newly aquried land and was the most important building in the area as it served as a symbole of American rule over the territory (Prince, 4).
+General Kearly wrote a 1846 report to the Adjutant General of the Army at Washington staing that:  "A large number of the troops are daily employed under the direction of Lieutenant Gilmer of the Engineers in erecting a fort for the defense and protection of the city, and as this is the capital of the Territory, a new acquisition to the United States, the fort will be an important and permanent one, and I have this day named it Fort Marcy, and now ask for a confirmation of it."
+General Kearly and Lieutenant Emory's statments illustrate that the main importance of this fortification was that Fort Marcy was the key to the newly aquried land and was the most important building in the area as it served as a symbole of American rule over the territory ([^5]: Bradford, 4).

-Fort Marcy would later play its role in guarding American rule over the newly acqured land as in, January 19, 1847, Colonel Sterling Price, the commander of Fort Marcy at the time would recive word that Charles Bent, the Governor of New Mexico had been killed in the Taos Revolt.
-In response to this Colonel Price had sent the 1st Dragoons (mounted infantry) from fort Marcy to quell the rebelion and was sucsessful in doing so (Barbour, 22).

 ***
-## Santa Fe Trails
+## Santa Fe Trail
 Fort Marcy like many of the other of the fortifications in area were there in part to protect commerce and travel on the Santa Fe and the Camino Real de Tierra Adentro trail, from Native American raids.
-Fort Craig being just south of Socorro was the “base for Indian operations” and served this purpose during the later end of the 19th century, sending out armed esscarts with traders going along the the Camino Real de Tierra Adentro trail (Miller, 86-94).
-Fort Marcy would serve a similar function as it was a combat post at the cross section of two major trails and the heart of the Santa Fe Trail, Santa Fe and the Camino Real de Tierra Adentro trail.
-In July 1854, would conduct the surrender of the Jicarilla Apaches (Barbour, 23).
+[Fort Craig](https://en.wikipedia.org/wiki/Fort_Craig) being just south of Socorro was the “base for Indian operations” and served this purpose during the later end of the 19th century, sending out armed esscarts with traders going along the the Camino Real de Tierra Adentro trail ([^6]: Miller, 86-94).
+Fort Marcy would serve a similar function as it was a combat post at the cross section of two major trails, Santa Fe and the Camino Real de Tierra Adentro trail ([^7]: Matthew, 23).

+Though Fort Marcy usage as a defencive fortification would end up being neglected, Fort Marcy had enable the transition of New Mexico from a Mexican territory to an American Territory.
+With this change came a new found importance in Fort Marcy and Santa Fe, as trade along the Santa Fe trail increased segnificantly, with much of the trade along the trail consitsing of millitary supplies for the occupied region.
+The United States millitary occupation of New Mexico being a major factor in the future ecomomic development of Santa Fe due to internternational trade and New Mexico later becoming a United States territory in 1850.

 ***
 ## Description Past and Present